Speaking of Supreme Court cases...

-I received a few e-mails questioning the relevance of this posting.
+I received a few e-mails questioning the relevance of this posting, when it first appeared.
 Let me explain...

 The lion's share of actions affecting environmental or health care policy is under the purview of the government--and most of the time that comes down to the federal government.
 The previous post alluded to the fact that the regulators are immunized from the catastrophes caused by their actions, because of a horrible Supreme Court case (Dalehite v.
 US).

 Thus, those who scandalously banned DDT--possibly the single worst regulatory policy in the nation's history--are free from any accountability.
 Tell that to a kid who gets busted with a few ounces of pot.

 While the Framers would be shocked at the imperial power of today's Supreme Court, and certainly did not intend it to be such, the Court has become a default legislative body for virtually any cause that "escapes" the attention of Congress.
 Moreover, the civics curriculum is largely hagiographic in its coverage of the Court.

 Like it or not, if you have an interest in government policy, you'd better get clued into the REAL Supreme Court.

 The original posting follows...

 Over the last few weeks, I have had occasion to study a number of so-called "landmark" cases, and when you come right down to it, most of them are essentially crapola.

 In Roe v.
 Wade, for example, no matter what side of the abortion debate you're on, you have to be struck by one very stupid thing: If Norma McCorvey (Roe) wanted an abortion so badly, why didn't she just go to another state to get one?
 It was even part of the dissent that by the time the case reached the Supremes it was moot, since the baby was already born.
 Normally, test cases are not moot, and normally test cases do not occur because someone volunteers to purposely create one against their own interest!